National Park Service Law Enforcement Rangers

-National Park Service Law Enforcement Rangers are uniformed federal law enforcement officers with broad authority to enforce federal and state laws within National Park Service (NPS) sites.
+National Park Service Law Enforcement Rangers are uniformed federal law enforcement officers with broad authority to enforce federal and state laws within the National Park Service (NPS) sites.
 The National Park Service commonly refers to law enforcement operations in the agency as Visitor and Resource Protection.
 In units of the National Park System, law enforcement rangers are the primary police agency.
 The National Park Service also employs special agents who conduct more complex criminal investigations.
 Rangers and agents receive extensive police training at the Federal Law Enforcement Training Centers and annual in-service and regular firearms training.

 Jurisdiction

 There are several types of National Park Service jurisdiction.
 Jurisdiction is set by the enabling legislation for each individual unit of the NPS.
 Law enforcement on NPS lands with exclusive jurisdiction is solely conducted by NPS Law Enforcement Rangers or the US Park Police.
 Many NPS units have concurrent jurisdiction and share law enforcement authority with their state and/or local county law enforcement agencies.
 Some National Park Service units have proprietary or partial jurisdiction where law enforcement authority for state crimes lies solely with the state or county.
 Memorandums of understanding with outside law enforcement agencies and/or an NPS emergency assistance statute allow rangers to render emergency law enforcement assistance outside the national parks.